 Additional recordings with the London Symphony include Fidelio, Benvenuto Cellini and Mozart’s Requiem, which he has also recorded with the London Philharrmonic.
 He has featured in several DVD performances, most notable of which is Glyndebourne’s Billy Budd.

-Recent and future plans include the title role in Rossini’s Maometto II, Créon Oedipus Rex with the BBC Symphony Orchestra in Manchester and Vienna, reprising the role of Lt.
+Recent and future plans include the title role in Rossini’s Maometto II (recently released on CD by Avie) and Pizarro/Fidelio for Garsington Opera, Créon Oedipus Rex with the BBC Symphony Orchestra in Manchester and Vienna, reprising the role of Lt.
 Ratcliffe at Glyndebourne and in New York, Bottom/A Midsummer Night’s Dream for Opera North, Beethoven’s Symphony No. 9 and performances of the Messiah with the Colorado Symphony Orchestra and Douglas Boyd.
+He returns to the Royal Opera in spring 2015 for a new production of Mahagonny.

 He currently studies with Margaret Kingsley.